Introduction to Politics

 This course examines the contemporary interconnections of the human community – globalism – and the process of globalization.
 We trace these connections by focusing on three arenas: the movement of people, culture and ideas; the relationships of production and exchange; and the consequences for conflict and climate.
 On each of these we will explore the background and basic concepts, develop an understanding of the processes of globalization that are taking place now, and examine political actions on each topic.
 4 credits.
 Group: II.
 Social Systems Signature Course.

 Politics and Economics in America

 Economic activity profoundly influences politics in the US – and vice versa.
 In this course, students gain an understanding of basic concepts, such as markets, supply and demand, and innovation.
 They also understand the role of government in regulating economic activity, such as through fiscal and monetary policies.
 The approach is both historical and contemporary – so students understand the evolving nature of the political economy and how that shapes contemporary issues.
-This course would satisfy continuing requirements for Group II, social sciences, graduation requirements under the existing Breadth of Knowledge system.
-This course would be accepted as an elective in the SPS major.
 Social Systems Signature Course.

 Introduction to conflict, competition, and cooperation among nations, discussing issues such as causes of war, the role of diplomacy in resolving international conflict, and the impact of economic competition in world politics.
-Fall, alternate years.
+Offered selectively.
 Group: II.

 Students compare the political structures, political culture and performance of democratic and non-democratic political systems, through a focus on selected countries such as Great Britain, France, China, South Africa and others.
 Topics include the role of government in the economy, the role of women, religion and ethnic conflict, and the challenges of transitions to democracy.
-Fall, alternate years.
+Offered selectively.
 Group: II.

 American Foreign Policy